ChainAgnostic/CAIPs/CAIPs/caip-74.md

 }
 ```

-It is important to note, that issuer here is [did:pkh](https://github.com/w3c-ccg/did-pkh/blob/main/did-pkh-method-draft.md), which includes both blockid address and blockchain network information.
+It is important to note, that issuer here is [did:pkh](https://github.com/w3c-ccg/did-pkh/blob/main/did-pkh-method-draft.md), which includes both blockchain address and blockchain network information.
 Also, as per [CAIP-122]() specificaction,`iat`, `nbf`, and `exp` are encoded as [RFC 3339](https://datatracker.ietf.org/doc/html/rfc3339#section-5.6) `date-time`, which could include milliseconds precision.

 The signature in essence is just bytes, but we have to give a hint on how the signature verification should work.
 The signature verification type is referenced from methods that are listed as possible within the [CAIP-122]() namespace.